Blog

 The Lusca – Monsters of the Deep

 In Caribbean mythology, the lusca or luska is the term given to one of the most feared sea monsters in the region.
 A deadly creature that prowls the deep and feeds on the unsuspecting.
-A being or a pod of beings that scour the Gulf eating up all in i ...
+A being or a pod of beings that scour the Gulf eating up all in ...

 Read More